-Strategy Short-, medium- to long-term climate- related risks and opportunities Impacts on business, strategy, and financial planning Resilience of the organization's strategy, taking into consideration different climate- related scenarios, including a 2°C or lower Based on analyses of climate change scenarios, the Fujitsu Group identifies the risks and opportunities relating to climate change and considers and promotes appropriate responses.
-Developing services and IT products that contribute to climate change mitigation and adaptation offers opportunities for increased sales, while factors such as physical and regulatory risks have an impact on the operating costs of Fujitsu's operations and supply chain.
-Major risks Stronger regulation (carbon tax, etc.), Stronger competition in low-carbon technologies, insufficient responses to customer needs Major opportunities Supplying products/services to tackle climate change, Proposing new uses of digital technology, etc. Mater CDP responses (C 2.3, 2.4) for details.
-In 2021, the Fujitsu Group conducted scenario analyses out to 2050 using 1.5°C and 4°C scenarios, focusing on businesses likely to be impacted by climate change.
+• Based on analyses of climate change scenarios, the Fujitsu Group identifies the Response to Strategy Short-, risks and opportunities relating to climate change and considers and promotes Environmental medium- to appropriate responses.
+Developing services and IT products that contribute to Risks > long-term climate change mitigation and adaptation offers opportunities for increased climate-related • The Fujitsu sales, while factors such as physical and regulatory risks have an impact on the risks and operating costs of Fujitsu's operations and supply chain.
+Group opportunities Medium/Longterm Major risks Risk responses Environmental Vision > Stronger regulation Ongoing reductions in greenhouse gas (carbon tax, etc.), emissions, Increased use of renewable energy, Stronger competition Information disclosure aimed at ensuring in low-carbon transparency in climate change strategy, etc. technologies, Insufficient responses to customer needs Impacts on business, Major opportunities Opportunity responses strategy, and financial Supplying Services for climate change planning mitigation/adaptation(CO2 emissions products/services to tackle climate change, calculation, visualization, etc.), Energy-efficient products (HPC, 5G virtualization base stations, Proposing new uses of digital technology, etc.) etc. Note: See the CDP responses (C 2.3, 2.4) e for details.

+Resilience of the organization's strategy, taking into consideration different climate-related scenarios, including a 2°C or lower scenario In 2021, the Fujitsu Group conducted scenario analyses out to 2050 using 1.5°C and 4°C scenarios, focusing on businesses likely to be impacted by climate change.
 As a result of our analysis with respect to Fujitsu's risk responses and its ability to seize opportunities by helping customers to resolve issues, our assessment showed that Fujitsu's business strategy was resilient in the medium- to long-term.
-Response to Environmental Risks The Fujitsu Group Medium/Long -term Environmental Vision Risk Manage ment Climate- related risk identification and assessment process Climate- related risk management process Status of Group-wide risk management is conducted by the Risk Management &amp; Compliance Committee.
+Risk Management Climate- related risk identification and assessment process Group-wide risk management is conducted by the Risk Management &amp; Compliance Committee.
 This committee conducts matrix analysis of the results of the risk assessments by each department in terms of impact and likelihood of occurrence.
 It then identifies and assesses those risks and reports its findings to the Board of Directors.
-Fujitsu monitors risks using environmental management systems that are based on the ISO14001 standard.
-The Sustainability Management Committee is responsible for managing the progress of climate change measures.
-The Risk Management &amp; Compliance Committee identifies and Response to Environmental Risks Environmental Management Systems Risk integration with organization- wide risk management assesses risk for the entire company, including climate change risk.
+Response to Environmental Risks &gt; Environmental Management Systems &gt; Climate- related risk management process Fujitsu monitors risks using environmental management systems that are based on the ISO14001 standard.
+The Sustainability Management Committee is responsible for managing the progress of climate change measures. • Risk Management > Status of integration with organization-wide risk management The Risk Management &amp; Compliance Committee identifies and assesses risk for the entire company, including climate change risk.
 It collaborates with the Sustainability Management Committee to identify, analyze, and assess risks, and then formulates and implements recurrence prevention measures.
-Management Metrics and Targets Metrics used by the organization to assess climate- related risks and opportunities in line with its strategy and risk management process The Fujitsu Group recognizes the importance of reducing greenhouse gas (GHG) emissions and adopting renewable energy sources in addressing climate-related risks.
-We also believe that the deployment of innovative energy-saving technologies implemented by our company will lead to the acquisition of climate-related opportunities.
-We therefore use our GHG emissions and our rate of renewable energy adoption as indicators.
-We have set SBTi certification and RE100 targets as medium- to long-term goals and established the "Environmental Action Plan" for short-term goals.
-We are monitoring those indicators, managing the progress of our strategies, and conducting risk management.
-The Fujitsu Group Medium/Long- term Environmental Vision Fujitsu Group Environmental Action Plan